jkeefe/black-lives-matter-words/README.md

 # black-lives-matter-words

 A semantic analysis of corporate statements during the summer of 2020 in support of the Black Lives Matter movement.
-This was an exploration project for journalist Sonia Weiser.
-See her article about it in Business Insider.
+This was an exploration project for journalist [Sonia Weiser](https://twitter.com/weischoice).

 ## Try it yourself